konnpaku-youmu/Projet-de-plateforme-numerique/README.md

-# Plagrism is a crime!
+# Plagiarism is a crime!